-Annually, the Audit and Risk Committee reviews and recommends for approval to the Board the Information Security Policy, which outlines the roles, responsibilities, and objectives for the Program.
-On a quarterly basis, the Company's Information

-Security Officer presents the Company's cybersecurity report and related material for review by the Audit and Risk Committee and the Board.
+Annually, the Audit and Risk Committee reviews and recommends for approval to the Board the Company's Information Security Policy, which outlines the roles, responsibilities, and objectives for the Program.
+On a quarterly basis, the Company's Chief Information Security Officer ("CISO") presents the Company's cybersecurity report and related material for review by the Audit and Risk Committee and then by the Board.
 This report includes emerging risks, overall program effectiveness/status, cybersecurity incidents, staffing, risk exceptions, and recommended enhancements to the program, as applicable.
-Annually, the Information Security Officer provides security related education to the Board and Audit and Risk Committee.
+Annually, the CISO provides security related education to the Board and to the Audit and Risk Committee.

-The Company's Technology and Information Security Committee ("TISC") oversees the governance of the Company's enterprise technology and information security programs, including strategy, management principals, risk and compliance.
+The TISC oversees the governance of the Company's enterprise technology and information security programs, including strategy, management principles, risk and compliance.
 The TISC reviews the policies, strategy, emerging topics, risks and general compliance of the programs to ensure they are adequate and sufficient to govern and manage the associated risk of the Company.
-The TISC coordinates and communicates with the Audit and Risk Committee on risk-related items through Company's Enterprise Risk Management Committee.
-The TISC provides a forum for advising and sharing information among members of the Company's senior leadership team and is compromised of Company risk owners with expertise across a wide range of financial, technical, operational, strategic, and cybersecurity skill sets.
-The TISC is co-chaired by the Chief Technology Officer, who is responsible for the enterprise-wide information technology program and the Information Security Officer, who is responsible for the enterprise-wide information security program.
-The Information Security Officer is a Certified Information Systems Security Professional (CISSP), with over 20 years of experience in a combination of information technology and information security roles.
-The Information Security Officer has over eight years of leadership experience in the field of information security, and holds a Bachelor's degree in Information Technology, with an Associate's degree in Computer Network Management.
+The TISC coordinates and communicates with the Audit and Risk Committee on risk-related items through the Company's Enterprise Risk Management Committee.
+The TISC provides a forum for advising and sharing information among members of the Company's senior leadership team and is comprised of Company risk owners with expertise across a wide range of financial, technical, operational, strategic, and cybersecurity skill sets.
+The TISC is co-chaired by the Chief Technology Officer, who is responsible for the enterprise-wide information technology program and the CISO, who is responsible for the enterprise-wide information of information technology and information security professional (CISSP), with over 20 years of experience in a combination of information security, and holds a Bachelor's degree in Information Technology, with an Associate's degree in Computer Network Management.